-For many people, the signs are more subtle and it can be tricky to identify the cause of your allergic reaction, particularly if your symptoms are triggered by another factor, such as dust mites, which are the most common cause of household allergies.
+For many people, the signs are more subtle and it can be tricky to identify the cause of your allergic reaction – particularly if your symptoms are triggered by another factor.
+Some people are allergic to some cats but not others.

 There is not a single correct answer to this question.
 But before you decide whether to keep your cat, you must make sure that it is your cat causing the allergic reaction.
 You don't want to go through the stress and upset of rehoming a much loved pet if your allergic reaction is caused by dust mites.

 You have to decide whether the severity of your allergic reaction means you need to re-home your cat.

 In some cases, the symptom-easing tips included above are enough to make living with a cat sustainable, but other people find that their allergic reaction makes living with a cat unbearable.